davas301/EISD/doc/source/index.rst

 Welcome!
 ========

-This is documentation for EISD, an IDP ensemble scoring and optimization program developed in the THG lab at UC Berkeley.
+This is documentation for EISD, an IDP ensemble optimization program developed in the THG lab at UC Berkeley.